JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-   * The `getAllLaunches` function has the `suspend` modifier because it contains a call of the suspend function `HttpClient.get()`.
+The `getAllLaunches` function has the `suspend` modifier because it contains a call of the suspend function `HttpClient.get()`.
      The `get()` function includes an asynchronous operation to retrieve data over the internet and can only be called from a
      coroutine or another suspend function.
 The network request will be executed in the HTTP client's thread pool.

-   * The URL for sending a GET request is passed as an argument to the `get()` function.
+The URL for sending a GET request is passed as an argument to the `get()` function.

 ## Build an SDK

 Your iOS and Android applications will communicate with the SpaceX API through the shared module, which will provide a
 public class, `SpaceXSDK`.

-1. In the common source set `shared/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` directory, create
+1. In the common source set `shared/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` package, create
    the `SpaceXSDK` class.
    This class will be the facade for the `Database` and `SpaceXApi` classes.